Volunteer — The Holding Frames

 What We'll Provide

-Clear expectations about time, roles, and what you're signing up for
+Clear expectations — your time, your role, and exactly what you're signing up for before you commit to anything

-Orientation and support for every role — no one gets thrown in the deep end
+Orientation and support for every role — no one gets thrown into a gathering without knowing what to do

-Flexibility when life happens — we know commitments shift
+Flexibility when life changes — we know commitments shift, and we'd rather hear about it than lose you entirely

 What We Hope For

-Reliability — if you commit, we're counting on you (just tell us if plans change)
+Reliability — if you say you'll be there, we're counting on you; if plans change, just let us know

-Open communication about your capacity, boundaries, and concerns
+Open communication about your capacity, your boundaries, and anything that's not working

-Willingness to learn — we'll teach you what trauma-informed means
+Willingness to learn — we'll teach you what trauma-informed really means in practice, not just in theory

 QUESTIONS ABOUT Volunteering?